 From Washington, D.C, hop on 1-66 West and drive about 50 miles to Delaplane, Virginia.
-The area is known for fox hunts, farm-to-table agriculture, expansive country estates, and more working vineyards than any other on the east coast of the U.S. Most vineyards offer spectacular views of the surrounding mountain ranges, sure to enhance any visit to the area.
+The area is known for fox hunts, farm-to-table agriculture, expansive country estates, and more working vineyards than any other on the east coast of the U.S. Most vineyards offer spectacular views of the surrounding mountain ranges, sure to enhance any visit to the area with your dog/s.

 Table of Contents:

 If you only have one day to visit Delaplane, we highly recommend visiting Naked Mountain Winery & Vineyard, Desert Rose Ranch & Winery, Barrel Oak Winery, or Three Foxes Vineyards:

 2747 Leeds Manor Road

 Photos of Naked Mountain Winery & Vineyards.
 On the right is Cork Hounds co-founder Jeremy Glesner and dogs Greta Garbo and Tango.
 Photos by Peggy Mihelich, All Rights Reserved